GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 A GMT modern session is initiated by **gmt begin** and is terminated by **gmt end**.
-Within a modern session you may also use the **gmt figure** command to control names and formats for multi-figure scripts, the **gmt subplot** command for building multi-panel figures, **gmt clear** to wipe cache directory and control files, and **gmt revert** to remove layers from the current plot.
+Within a modern session you may also use the **gmt figure** command to control names and formats for multi-figure scripts, the **gmt subplot** command for building multi-panel figures, and **gmt clear** to wipe cache directory and control files.

 *****
 begin